-Information regarding security ownership of certain beneficial owners and management and related stockholder matters is under the tables captioned "Stock Ownership of Management," "Persons Owning More Than Five Percent of Envestnet, Inc. Stock," and in our Proxy Statement for the Annual Meeting of Stockholders to be held July 13, 2017, and is incorporated herein by reference.
-For a description of securities authorized under our equity compensation plans, see Note 13 to the notes to the consolidated financial statements in Part II, Item 8.
+Information regarding security ownership of certain beneficial owners and management and related stockholder matters is under the tables captioned "Stock Ownership of Management," "Persons Owning More Than Five Percent of Envestnet, Inc. Stock," and in our Proxy Statement for the Annual Meeting of Stockholders to be held May 10, 2018, and is incorporated herein by reference.
+For a description of securities authorized under our equity compensation plans, see "Note 15 - Stockholders' Equity" to the consolidated financial statements in Part II, Item 8.

-Item 13.
+Item 1 3.
 Certain Relationships and Related Transactions, and Director Independence

-The information set forth under "Board Meetings and Committees-Related Person Transaction Policies and Procedures," "Board of Directors" and "Audit Committee Report to Stockholders" in our Proxy Statement for the Annual Meeting of the Stockholders to be held July 13, 2017, is incorporated herein by reference except the section captioned "Audit Committee Report" is hereby "furnished" and not "filed" with this annual report on Form 10-K.
+The information set forth under "Board Meetings and Committees-Related Person Transaction Policies and Procedures," "Board of Directors" and "Audit Committee Report to Stockholders" in our Proxy Statement for the Annual Meeting of the Stockholders to be held May 10, 2018, is incorporated herein by reference except the section captioned "Audit Committee Report" is hereby "furnished" and not "filed" with this annual report on Form 10-K.